Google Translate Disclaimer

 Cooking Together - Simple, Fun, and Flexible!

-Need to speak with a Registered Dietitian?
-Dial 811 or visit Health811.ontario.ca to use the online live chat option and receive a callback from a dietitian.
+Need to talk to a Dietitian?
+Call 811 or visit Health811.ontario.ca for live chat or a call back.

-Tips for healthy eating: Healthy eating for parents and children - Canada's Food Guide
+To learn more, visit: Healthy eating for parents and children - Canada's Food Guide.

 Choose from the sample newsletter inserts below to share key messages with parents/families of secondary school students: